framboise-pi/MMM-MySenseHat/README.md

 At start of MagicMirror a message will display (by default : "MAGIC")
 * 8x8 pixels little monsters (4 for the moment) -- color is random each time
 * 8x8 clock (hours and minutes colors are random)
-* 8x8 random PixelArt -- every pixel is random (in next version 0.0.2)
+* 8x8 random PixelArt -- every pixel is random
-* 8x8 random PixelArt -- vertical symmetry left/right (in next version 0.0.2)
+* 8x8 random PixelArt -- vertical symmetry left/right
-* temperature sensor value with 2 random colors scale (in next version 0.0.2)
+* temperature sensor value with 2 random colors scale
-* cpu average load - red dot line (in next version 0.0.2)
+* cpu average load - red dot line
-* ram usage - green dot line (in next version 0.0.2)
+* ram usage - green dot line

 ## Modes on MagicMirror